Julian Edelman: 2015 season

 On September 10, Edelman started for the Patriots against the Pittsburgh Steelers in the season-opening game on Thursday Night Football.
 He led the Patriots in yards and receptions, recording 11 receptions for 97 yards, in the 28–21 victory.
-In the Patriots' second game of the season against the Buffalo Bills, Edelman got 11 catches, which made it the first time in his career he had back-to-back games with at least 10 catches.
-Edelman then caught four passes on five targets for 120 yards against the Dallas Cowboys in Week 5.
+In the next game against the Buffalo Bills, Edelman got 11 catches, which made it the first time in his career he had back-to-back games with at least 10 catches.
+Edelman then caught four passes on five targets for 120 yards against the Dallas Cowboys three weeks later.

-Against the New York Giants on November 15, Edelman suffered an injury to his fifth metatarsal on his left foot that required him to undergo foot surgery on November 16, 2015.
-He was expected to be back on the field in six to eight weeks, in time for the playoffs, though that was contingent on the recovery process.
+Against the New York Giants on November 15, Edelman suffered an injury to his fifth metatarsal on his left foot that required him to undergo foot surgery the next day.
+Edelman was expected to be back on the field in six to eight weeks, in time for the playoffs, though that was contingent on the recovery process.
 Through nine games, Edelman had made 61 catches for 692 yards and seven touchdowns.
-Edelman returned for the Divisional Round against the Kansas City Chiefs.
-Edelman had 10 catches for 100 yards to help the Patriots defeat the Chiefs 27–20 and advance to the AFC Championship game for the fifth consecutive year.
-In the AFC Championship, Edelman had 7 receptions for 53 yards, but the Patriots lost 20–18 to the Denver Broncos.
+He returned for the Divisional Round against the Kansas City Chiefs.
+Edelman had 10 catches for 100 yards to help the Patriots defeat the Chiefs 27–20 and advance to the AFC Championship Game for the fifth consecutive year, where he had seven receptions for 53 yards, but the Patriots narrowly lost on the road 20–18 to the Denver Broncos.
 For his efforts in 2015, Edelman was ranked 87th on the NFL Top 100 Players of 2016.